JoniHaarala/ip-tracker/README.md

 This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).

 ## IMPORTANT!
-<b>To visualize the page DONT use any browser ho used AdLocks or has strong privacy blockers...
-I recommend Use browsers like Edge or Chrome for a correct funtionality thanks</b>
+<b>To visualize the page DONT use any browser that used AdLocks or has strong privacy blockers...
+I recommend use browsers like Edge or Chrome for a correct funtionality.
+Cheers</b>

 ## Table of contents